joseeden/joeden/docs/005-Cybersecurity/009-Incident-Response/010-Business-Continuity.md

 - Guidance for management, including designated authority
 - Activation criteria and timelines
 - Contact numbers for critical supply chain members

+## Failed Component Impacts

+### Mean Time To Failure (MTTF)

+    - For **non-repairable components**
+    - Average time a non-repairable system or component operates before it permanently fails.
+    - Assess the expected lifespan or reliability of products
+    - Total operational time divided by the number of failures

+### Mean Time Between Failures (MTBF)

+    - For **repairable components**
+    - Average time a system or component operates without failure
+    - Total operational time divided by the number of failures over a given period.
+    - Higher MTBF values indicate greater reliability

+### Mean Time To Repair (MTTR)

+    - Measures the average time required to repair a failed system or component.
+    - Total repair time divided by the number of repair events within a specific period.
+    - Used to evaluate maintenance efficiency and system reliability,
+    - Lower MTTR = faster repair times.

+## Locating Critical Sources

+- **Data discovery and classifications**

+    - Where is our sensitive data?
+    - On-premise or in the cloud?

+- **Privacy Threshold Assessment (PTA)**

+    - First step, determine nature of sensitive data
+    - Understand first, before taking steps to protect the data

+- **Privacy Impact Assessment (PIA)**

+    - If exfiltrated or data fell to wrong hands
+    - Determine impact and how to respond+

+## RTO and RPO

+- **Recovery Point Objective**

+    - Maximum amount of data loss that is acceptable during a disruption, usually expressed in time (e.g., 4 hours).
+    - Related to backup and data replication strategies
+    - Backups ensure critical data can be restored without exceeding the acceptable loss.

+- **Recovery Time Objective**

+    - Maximum amount of time tolerable for system recovery after a disruption or failure.
+    - Helps determine the urgency and resources needed to restore operations within a timeframe.

 ## How often should an organization test its business continuity plan?